rkmtlab/multi-ems/README.md

 Michinari Kono, U-Tokyo ( mkono50529[at]gmail.com )

-Acknowledgements for Keisuke Shiro, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto for assisting the work for both current and prior versions.
+Acknowledgements for Keisuke Shiro, Akira Matsuda, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto for assisting the work/repo for both current and prior versions.

 ## Read Before Use